pinthoz/attention-atlas/README.md

 ## Overview

-Attention Atlas is an educational and analytical tool that allows you to visually explore every component of the BERT architecture:
+Attention Atlas is an educational and analytical tool that allows you to visually explore every component of the BERT and GPT-2 architectures:

 - **Token Embeddings**: Visualization of contextual word vectors (768 dimensions)
 - **Positional Encodings**: Sinusoidal position encodings